peemlerd/PISA2018/README.md

 **Note**: The model calculates and regresses on education performance for three separate subjects — mathematics, science, and reading.

-For Project 1, I found out that the *positive* factors that strongly correlate with education achievements are presence of extrinsic motivations, fear of failure, and the sense of pride when students master or successfully complete a task.
+For **Project 1**, I found out that the *positive* factors that strongly correlate with education achievements are presence of extrinsic motivations, fear of failure, and the sense of pride when students master or successfully complete a task.
 On the other hand, *negative* factors include fixed mindset, isolation from peers, and enjoyment from competition.
 These attitude factors explain 25% of the variance in mathematics score of Thai students in the PISA 2018 dataset.

-For Project 2, the PISA 2018 data corroborated many previous studies on what works in Thai schools.
+For **Project 2**, the PISA 2018 data corroborated many previous studies on what works in Thai schools.
 The result is: <br />

 1.)
 Factors that *positively* correlate with education achievement: enjoyment in reading, deriving enjoyment from mastering a task, fear of failure, sense of belonging, socioeconomic status, presence of school activitoes.
 <br />